ffloras/1800_202510_BBY26/README.md

 # Paws & Homes

 ## Overview
-Our web application called Paws & Homes aimts to help pet owners who can no longer care for their pets connect with those who are looking to adopt, by providing a safe platform to effectively communicate.
+Our web application called Paws & Homes aims to help pet owners who can no longer care for their pets connect with those who are looking to adopt, by providing a safe platform to effectively communicate.

-Developed for the COMP1800 course, applying User-Centered Design practices, agile project management processes with by-weekly meetings, and Firebase backend services.
+Developed for the COMP1800 course, applying User-Centered Design practices, Agile methodology with by-weekly meetings, and Firebase backend services.

 ---

 ## Features
-- Allows owners to create personallized pet profiles.
+- Allows pet owners to create/edit and post personallized pet profiles.
-- Allows owners to accept/decline contact requests from users interested in adopting.
+- Allows pet owners to accept/decline contact requests from users interested in adopting.
+- Allows adopters to browse through a list of available pet postings.
+- Allows adopters to filter pet posting by pet type.
-- Allows users to filter all the options available.
+- Allows users to create/edit a user profile.
-- Allows users to like/contact request/share a pet profile.
+- Allows users to favorite, share a pet profile and send a contact request to the owner.

 ---

 ## Technologies Used

-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, Bootstrap, JavaScript
 - **Backend**: Firebase for hosting
 - **Database**: Firestore